 motivated them to dedicate their lives to the promotion of peace and the

 He has mediated in over 150 conflicts between states, nations,

 religions, civilizations, communities, and persons since 1957.
 His

 of structural violence, theorizing about negative vs. positive peace,

 peace education and peace journalism.
 Prof. Galtung's unique imprint on

 the study of conflict and peace stems from a combination of systematic

-scientific inquiry and a Gandhian ethics of peaceful
+scientific inquiry and a Gandhian ethics of peaceful means and harmony.

 methodology, sociology, ecology, future studies.